 In some cases it may be necessary to enable specific properties in order to activate certain optional Oracle Enterprise Repository features.
-These properties is provided by Oracle Support.
+These properties are provided by Oracle Support.

-- Obtain the necessary system setting property. - Enter the system setting property in the Enable New System Setting text box. - Click Enable.
-The appropriate System Setting category will open in the lower pane. - Edit the system setting properties as necessary. - Click Save when finished.
+- 1. Obtain the necessary system setting property. - 2.
+Enter the system setting property in the Enable New System Setting text box. - 3.
+Click Enable.
+The appropriate System Setting category will open in the lower pane. - 4.
+Edit the system setting properties as necessary. - 5.
+Click Save when finished.